-CTC Media Inc. (CTCM) gained the most in five weeks in New York on speculation the Russian media company will report that first-quarter sales increased as its television channel boosted its share of local viewers.
+CTC Media Inc. (CTCM:US) gained the most in five weeks in New York on speculation the Russian media company will report that first-quarter sales increased as its television channel boosted its share of local viewers.

 CTC, which owns Russia’s fifth-biggest television channel by audience, climbed the most since March 23 in New York yesterday, leading gains on the Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. The gauge added 0.4 percent to 103.76.
 OAO Mobile Telesystems traded at the biggest premium over Moscow shares of Russian companies in the U.S. as local markets open after a two-day holiday.